AndrewBudziszek/bitcoin-ticker-esp8266/README.md

 Whatever you need; questions answered, requests, bugs; make an Issue.
 I'll get to them as soon as I can.

 # Support Me
-Support me with some Bitcoin! - Wallet: 1NjSoJX4biGi5hW72NX7eLYvzMVgjChfRA

-Or buy me a coffee - Venmo - @AndrewBudziszek
+Buy me a coffee - Venmo - @AndrewBudziszek